 If you want to know in detail about PA and other interesting things about sunscreens then check out my post on 10 SPF Facts You Need to Know!

 How does it work under makeup?

 When I have to wear makeup in the morning, I apply this sunscreen generously and wait for at least 20 minutes for it to set properly.
-After this, I brush off all the crumbles stuck in my jawline and hairline and proceed with makeup.
+After this, I brush off all the crumbles stuck in my brows and hairline and proceed with makeup.
 The Qurez mattifying sunscreen sits well under makeup and doesn’t move or rub off.

 How’s it different from the older one?

 Earlier the sunscreen came in a pump packaging but I have personally experienced that the pump stopped dispensing the product evenly after some uses.
 So having a tube now is better.

 The current formula is creamier, lighter and easier to spread.
 The previous formula left a slight tackiness behind but this one is soft-matte.
 If you can see, the colour of the product has also changed from peachy/off-white to white.